popbangshwang/mkdocs/README.md

-# Mkdocs-material custom container with nginx/basic auth/ssl - self signed/webhook for pushes and auto mkdocs rebuild
+# Mkdocs-material docker container with nginx/basic auth/ssl - self signed/webhook for pushes and auto mkdocs rebuild

 **The repo should be structured this way:**